KittyGiraudel/SJSJ/_glossary/NPM.md

 ---
 title: npm
-description: a utility to help publishing packages to, and installing from, an npm repository
+excerpt: a utility to help publishing packages to, and installing from, an npm repository
 ---

 # npm